-The cement-bentonite grout will be mixed on-site and injected under pressure into Hole A through a pressure-tight connection at the top of the drill rods.
+The cement-bentonite grout will be mixed on-site and injected under pressure through a pressure-tight connection at the top of the drill rods.
 The grout mix is designed with the following composition:

 - 45 percent Portland cement;

 - 53 percent water; and

 - 2 percent bentonite.